Shangqing School: Canon

 The principal text of the Shangqing School is known as The True Text of the Great Dong (Dadong Zhenjing, 大洞真經).
-Dong can be translated as cave or grotto, but also has other meanings such as ‘to communicate.’
+Dong can be translated as cave or grotto, leading to the title being translated as the Great Cavern Scripture, but also has other meanings such as ‘to communicate.’
 When the texts were dictated to Yang Xi, the immortals told him that they were the condensed form of primordial qi, and existed before the world was born.
 Eventually the texts congealed and were sent by heaven to be dictated to Yang.

+Some Buddhist elements such as reincarnation and Chinese Buddhism's views on destiny and predestined scenarios were written into Shangqing texts.

 Although several sources confirm that the Dadong Zhenjing dates back to the 4th century CE, and earlier fragments exist, the oldest extant complete text, known as the Perfected Scripture of the Great Cavern of Highest Clarity (Shangqing dadong zhenjing 上清大洞真經), was edited by the twenty-third patriarch, Zhu Ziying, and collated in the 13th century by the thirty-eighth patriarch, Jiang Zongying (d.
 1281).
 Later versions introduced “dramatic changes.”

 Recitation and veneration of the texts was extremely important.
 The transmission of texts was strictly controlled, and only a master could give a text to a disciple.
 The texts could never be revealed to those outside the school.